 NYC’s Balkan eating places share culture

-But first, a bit background.
+But first, a bit of background.
 The “Balkans” constitutes the maximum jap of Europe’s three southern peninsulas.
 This includes Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, North Macedonia, Montenegro, Romania, Serbia, and Slovenia.
-Wars and political unrest over territories at some stage in the remaining century brought many refugees to relocate worldwide, particularly within the 1990s throughout the civil conflict.
-Some got here to the USA and New York, ensuing in a small network eager to percentage their tradition and background — and what better way than through meals?
+Wars and political unrest over territories at some stage in the remaining century caused many refugees to relocate worldwide, particularly within the 1990s throughout the civil conflict.
+Some got here to the USA and New York, g in a small network eager to share their tradition and background — and what better way than through meals?

-With places in Astoria, Brooklyn, and a manufacturing facility in New Jersey, Jordan Burek has commenced more than 20 years in the past via Esma and Hamo Medunjanin, refugees from Bosnia.
-It turned into a real mom-and-pop shop then, consistent with daughter Selma Medunjanin-Ismajli, who took over the commercial enterprise with her siblings while their parents retired.
+With places in Astoria, Brooklyn, and a manufacturing facility in New Jersey, Jordan Burek began more than twenty years ago via Esma and Hamo Medunjanin, refugees from Bosnia.
+It became a real mom-and-pop shop, consistent with daughter Selma Medunjanin-Ismajli, who took over the commercial enterprise with her siblings while their parents retired.

-“I concept, in New York every cuisine is represented here, so why now not mine?” he said about beginning the eating place eleven years in the past.
-“I’ve just been passionate and lucky sufficient that it has worked.”
-And at Çka Ka Qëllu in the Bronx, which opened a bit over a year ago, the cultures of Albania and Kosovo are pondered inside the food and decor.
-Owner Ramiz Kukaj became inspired via Balkan architecture from the 1400s and 1500s and sourced historical items at once from his domestic use.
+“I concept, in New York every cuisine is represented here, so why now not mine?” he said about beginning the eating place eleven years ago.
+“I’ve just been passionate and lucky enough that it has worked.”
+At Çka Ka Qëllu in the Bronx, which opened a bit over a year ago, the cultures of Albania and Kosovo are pondered inside the food and decor.
+Owner Ramiz Kukaj became inspired by Balkan architecture from the 1400s and 1500s and sourced historical items at once for his domestic use.

 A 20-year-old carpet lies on the ground from wartime — burn marks from a fire are visible.
-Food is served on timber products that he accrued over 10 years and other artifacts like equipment line shelves at the walls.
-He wanted to awaken the vicinity’s medieval history and keep “subculture and history alive” for his son, who asked approximately Albania while he became younger.
-His friends might take him to restaurants that represented their very own cultures, but he didn’t have an Albanian choice.
+Food is served on timber products that he accrued over ten years, and other artifacts like equipment line shelves at the walls.
+He wanted to awaken the vicinity’s medieval history and keep “subculture and history alive” for his son, who asked about Albania while he was younger.
+His friends might take him to restaurants representing their cultures, but he didn’t have an Albanian choice.
 So, his father decided to create one for him.

 “When you walk in here, you see my spirit.
 You see our way of life,” he said.